OscarChitay/OscarChitay/README.md

 -------------------------
-💻 Systems Engineering student passionate about technology and develpent 🎓 Studying at university and constantly learning new tools and languages 🤖 Interested in smart systems and hands-on projects
-🛠 Currently working on personal projects related to minimalism 🌱 Learning about databases, web development, and automation 🌟 Main languages: Html,Css, JavaScript, SQL
-🚀 Passionate about Full Stack development and UI & UX 💡 always looking for ways to improve and build creative ideas 🎧 Music helps me focus — from lofi to electronic, depends the vibe
+💻 Systems Engineering student passionate about technology and develpent 🎓 Studying at university and constantly learning new tools and languages 🤖 Interested in smart systems and hands-on projects or co-working 🛠 Currently working on personal projects related to minimalism 🌱 Learning about databases, web development, and automation 🌟 Main languages: Html,Css, JavaScript, SQL, Phython, MSSQL, Git 🚀 Passionate about Full Stack development and UI & UX 💡 always looking for ways to improve and build creative ideas 🎧 Music helps me focus — from lofi to electronic, depends the vibe